zdravkov/kendo-docs/getting-started/web/pivotgrid/olap-cube-setup.md

 ## Enable cross-domain access to the OLAP service

-To understand what CORS is check this [article](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).
+For deeper understanding about **CORS** check this [article](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).

+>This step is **not** required if the cube will **not** be requested from different domains.

-If you want to allow cross-domain requests to the OLAP servicem, then you will need to enable CORS behavior of your server.
-This topic will examine how to enable CORS of [IIS](http://www.iis.net/).
+If you want to allow cross-domain requests to the OLAP service, then you will need to enable CORS behavior of your server.

+*This topic will examine how to enable CORS of [IIS](http://www.iis.net/)* server.

 Cross-domain access requires to specify: